kamyarscode/lm-assist/README.md

 ### API
 The API directory will house the interface to the language model and serve as the communication layer.
 ### Server
-This directory will pertain to any of the languag model engine/work that needs to be done.
+This directory will pertain to any of the language model engine/work that needs to be done.
 ### src
 This directory holds the core source for most of the repo.
 ### utils